rjshap/AutoSharesAPI/web-api/trading-api/account-funding/create-an-ach-relationship.md

 After a trader has created a new [trading account](../trading-accounts/open-a-new-trading-account.md), they should proceed to deposit funds into it.
 AutoShares provides native functionality for managing deposits and withdrawals by means of ACH relationships.
 Essentially, a trader must establish an ACH relationship with their banking account and, once it's done, use it to deposit and withdraw funds to/from their banking account through AutoShares's web terminal and iOS apps.

 After an ACH relationship is established, it'll take some time for the clearing firm to approve it.
-For Velox, If the data provided via this API request matches their data (name, etc.), the relationships will be established immediately.
-However, if there is a mismatch in the name, It will need to be review by the Correspondent via the Velox Portal.
-From the Velox portal the Correspondent can reject the request or approve it, depending on the mismatch.
+If the data provided via this API request matches their data (name, etc.), the relationships will be established immediately.
+However, if there is a mismatch in the name, It will need to be review by the Correspondent via the Portal.
+From the portal the Correspondent can reject the request or approve it, depending on the mismatch.
 A bank statement my be required for validation.

 Note that some clearing firms put limitations on the number of ACH relationships that can be established for one trading account.
-For Velox, you can establish up to **two** ACH relationships per trading account.
+For AutoShares, you can establish up to **two** ACH relationships per trading account.

 {% hint style="info" %}
 Establishment of ACH relationships is available only for real trading accounts.
 If you attempt to establish an ACH relationship for a paper trading account, the request will fall through.